sourcehut-mirrors/chawan/doc/manual.md

 ```

 If you try to convert this into a string, you will get an err(nil) result.
-Obviously you want to print your errors *somewhere*, but since Monoucha does not
+Obviously, you want to print your errors *somewhere*, but since Monoucha does
-know (or care) where you log error messages, it leaves this task to you.
+not know (or care) where you log error messages, it leaves this task to you.

 What we *do* provide is an easy way to retrieve the current error message: